Symmetries of algebras captured by actions of weak Hopf algebras: Actions of groupoids on algebras

-For two $\GG$-module morphisms $f=(f_x)_{x \in \GG_0} : V \to W$ and $f'= (f'_x)_{x \in \GG_0} : W \to Z$, their {\it composition} is defined as the $\GG$-module morphism $f'f= (f'_x f_x)_{x \in \GG_0} : V \to Z$. \end{definition}
+For two $\GG$-module morphisms $f=(f_x)_{x \in X} : V \to W$ and $f'= (f'_x)_{x \in X} : W \to Z$, their {\it composition} is defined as the $\GG$-module morphism $f'f= (f'_x f_x)_{x \in X} : V \to Z$. \end{definition}

-\begin{remark} Let $V=\bigoplus_{x\in \GG_0} V_x$ be a left $\GG$-module and $g\in\GG_1$.
-Notice that the action is defined locally, meaning that $g \cdot v$ makes sense only when $v\in V_{s(g)}$.
-For this reason, in the literature, the linear maps associated to the module are called a \emph{partial (groupoid) action} (see e.g., \cite[Section~1]{BP2012}). \end{remark}
+\begin{remark} Let $V=\bigoplus_{x\in X} V_x$ be a left $\GG$-module.
+Notice that the action is defined locally, meaning that if $g \in \GG_1$, then $g \cdot v$ is well-defined only when $v\in V_{s(g)}$.
+For this reason, in the literature, the linear maps mentioned in Definition~\ref{def:groupoidmod} are called a \emph{partial groupoid action} (see e.g., \cite[Section~1]{BP2012}).
+Also, when $|X| = 1$ (that is, when $\GG$ is a group), Definition~\ref{def:groupoidmod} recovers the classical notion of a module over a group. \end{remark}

 The following result is an adapted version of \cite[Proposition~9.3]{IR19}.